 There are two varieties of Kyoto-based rice suitable for making sake: Iwai (sake specific rice) and Kyo-no-kagayaki (sake rice).

-Kyoto sake specific rice Iwai can be used for Daiginjyo category sake because it has a shinpaku which enables production of higher quality koji.
-Nihonbare and Matsuribare food rice varieties are often used for kakemai (steamed rice used for three stage addition ).
+Kyoto sake specific rice Iwai can be used for Daiginjo category sake because it has a shinpaku which enables production of higher quality koji.
+Nihonbare and Matsuribare food rice varieties are often used for kakemai (steamed rice used for three-stage addition ).
 However, these are not local to Kyoto so there has been an increasing call for a local kakemai rice for Kyoto-origin sake.

 In 2003, Kyoto Prefectural Agriculture, Forestry and Fisheries Technology Center and Hokuriku Agricultural Research Center collaborated to respond to this need.
 The rice for kakemai does not require shinpaku but must be high in yield with a large grain and lower protein ratio for economical sake production.
 In 2013, they developed “Kyo-no-kagayaki”.